 There were no people!
 They had all vanished.

-Racing down the freeway, my thoughts churning in turmoil, knowing that I had somehow caused all this, I hoped it wasn’t true, hoping for a saner explanation.
+Racing down the freeway, my thoughts churning in turmoil, knowing that I had somehow caused all this.
+I hoped it wasn’t true, hoping for a saner explanation.
 Looking toward the city’s skyscrapers, tendrils of black smoke twisted into a clear sky.
 I clenched my teeth, my mind filled with awful images.

-Turning off the freeway, I could see more smoke drifting over the suburb and more crashed cars.
+As I turned off the freeway, I could see more smoke drifting over the suburb and more crashed cars.
 Knuckles white as I gripped the steering wheel, I rounded the corner, seeing an empty street devoid of life.
 Two sparrows fluttered away in alarm as the car screeched to a stop beside my house.

 I ran up the driveway, fumbling for the door key.
 Finally managing to get the door open, I raced toward the kitchen.